 The Courtright Memorial Library is grateful for gifts of all kinds.
 Monetary gifts are always appreciated, as are books, periodicals (both loose issues and subscriptions), and non-print media.
 Materials donated to the library have the potential to greatly enhance our current collection.
 There are, however, some qualifications of which you, as a donor, should be aware.

 At your request, items not retained for the permanent collection can be returned to you.
-If no prior arrangement has been made, items not placed in the library collections may be given to the Torch and Key Honorary Society Book Sale, with any proceeds benefiting that organization's annual scholarships for Otterbein students.
+If no prior arrangement has been made, items not placed in the library collections will be collected by a company that evaluates for recycling or resale.
+Any funds received from the resale of items will benefit the Torch and Key Honorary Society’s annual scholarships for Otterbein students.

-4. Questions .
 The Courtright Memorial Library appreciates the generosity of persons who wish to improve the library collections, either through donations of money or of gift items.
-To avoid any misunderstandings regarding donations, please contact the Acquisition Manager for clarification of policies and procedures.
+To avoid any misunderstandings regarding donations, please contact the Collection Development/Acquisition Coordinator for clarification of policies and procedures.